boolsi/boolsi/README.md

 <img src="./examples/output8_cambium2/node_correlations.svg"/>

 ### CSV
-By default, BoolSi additionally writes the output to CSV to allow machine processing.
+By default, BoolSi additionally writes the output to CSV to allow for machine processing.
 The output consists of two CSV files: one containing simulation/attractor summaries, and another &mdash; simulations or attractors themselves.

 A summary of a simulation contains its length, flags representing whether individual nodes were fixed, and the number of perturbations for each node:

 <!-- ./examples/output7_cambium1/simulation_summaries.csv -->
 ```